jaswanthmeditech/git_tutorial/Readme.txt

-this if for test to push this file in git
+this the test file to push this in git hub